mathworks-ref-arch/matlab-on-aws/README.md

 ## Requirements
 Before starting, you will need the following:
 -   A MATLAB® license that is current on Software Maintenance Service (SMS).
-For more information, see [Configure MATLAB Licensing on the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-on-the-cloud.html).
+For more information, see [MATLAB Licensing in the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-on-the-cloud.html).
 -   An Amazon Web Services™ (AWS) account.
 -   An SSH Key Pair for your AWS account in the appropriate region.
 For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).